TechnicalPursuit/TIBET/doc/markdown/tibet-reflect.1.md

 For objects which support it the --interface option lets you restrict the results to a specific interface of the object.
 The values here must be found in the TP.SLOT\_FILTERS object as used by TP.interface().
-Some interesting options are `known`, `public`, and `unique`.
+Some interesting options are `known`, `public`, and `unique` which have their own flags to help you set your intention clearly.

 Note that not all flags will work for every target object type.
 Namespace objects don't support --owners for example.
 When a flag is ignored it is not typically reported since working combinations are so target-dependant.
 The best thing to do is experiment a little and see what reflect finds.
+The `getInterface` call in TIBET is ultimately the routine being invoked so see the documentation on that method for more.

 The --filter option allows you to refine your result data by checking the keys returned against either a regular expression or string.
 The filter value